 The IMM will review market participant requests for an offer floor price below the ORTP and all associated documentation to determine if the requested value is a more accurate representation of the resource’s costs.
 The IMM may accept the requested lower value.
 However, if the IMM determines that the submission does not contain adequate information to support a price lower than the ORTP, the IMM will mitigate the offer up, capping the value at the ORTP.
 If the IMM determines that the requested value is not reflective of the resource’s true costs, the IMM will mitigate the offer to a price reflective of market conditions.

-The qualification determination notification (QDN) of the resource provides the final offer floor price after IMM review and any mitigation, accessible in the FCTS along with an explanation for why the resource was mitigated, if applicable.
+The qualification-determination notification (QDN) of the resource provides the final offer floor price after IMM review and any mitigation.
+QDNs are accessible in the FCTS along with an explanation for why the resource was mitigated, if applicable.

 For seven days after the QDNs are published, new import capacity resources that submitted a request for an offer floor price below the ORTP can reduce their submitted price through the FCTS.
 Exceptions are new import resources that are either of the following: